vic-k-y/codexproject/README.md

   * What are the preferred ingredients of energy drinks among respondents?
   *  What packaging preferences do respondents have for energy drinks?

-3. Competition Analysis:
+### 3. Competition Analysis:
   * Who are the current market leaders?
   *  What are the primary reasons consumers prefer those brands over ours?

-4. Marketing Channels and Brand Awareness:
+### 4. Marketing Channels and Brand Awareness:
 * Which marketing channel can be used to reach more customers?
-  b.
-How effective are different marketing strategies and channels in reaching our customers?
+  * How effective are different marketing strategies and channels in reaching our customers?

-6. Brand Penetration:
+### 5. Brand Penetration:
-  a.
-What do people think about our brand? (overall rating)
+* What do people think about our brand? (overall rating)
-  b.
-Which cities do we need to focus more on?
+*  Which cities do we need to focus more on?

-8. Purchase Behavior:
+### 6. Purchase Behavior:
-  a.
-Where do respondents prefer to purchase energy drinks?
+* Where do respondents prefer to purchase energy drinks?
-  b.
-What are the typical consumption situations for energy drinks among respondents?
+*  What are the typical consumption situations for energy drinks among respondents?
-  c.
-What factors influence respondents' purchase decisions, such as price range and limited edition packaging?
+* What factors influence respondents' purchase decisions, such as price range and limited edition packaging?

-10. Product Development
+### 7. Product Development
-  a.
-Which area of business should we focus more on our product development?
+  * Which area of business should we focus more on our product development?
   (Branding/taste/availability)